Relativistic Fluid Dynamics In and Out of Equilibrium -- Ten Years of Progress in Theory and Numerical Simulations of Nuclear Collisions: Riemann, Ricci, Christoffels and all that

-where $\Gamma_{\mu \nu}^\lambda$ is the geometric connection or Christoffel symbol associated with the metric tensor $g_{\mu\nu}$.
-It can be calculated as

-From this formula, it is obvious that the Christoffel symbols are symmetric in the lower indices, e.g. $\Gamma^\lambda_{\mu\nu}=\Gamma^\lambda_{\nu \mu}$.
-As particular examples, note that the geometric covariant derivative of a scalar (rank zero tensor) $X$, and that of a vector (rank one tensor) $X^\mu$ simply are given as
+and a similar formula holds for tensors with downstairs indices when replacing $\Gamma\rightarrow - \Gamma$.
+As particular examples, note that the geometric covariant derivative of a scalar (rank zero tensor) $X$, and that of a vector (rank one tensor) $X^\mu$ simply are given by